 I am always on the look out for a yummy pancake recipe.
 I have tried a few and have even tried putting together my own recipe.
 I know when the pancakes haven’t turned out as the kids will tell me that they weren’t that good, or they were better than the last pancakes I made.
 They are very good at telling me yay or nay.
 I have my own taste testers!

 I came upon this recipe while looking on Pinterest and decided to give this one a go.
 Well, the pancakes turned out great.
 They were fluffy and soft.
 They rose quite well and tasted really good.
 We like our pancakes fluffy and to have a bit of height.
 The kids said that these were the best pancakes that I have made so far.

 - 2 cups plain flour

 - 2 eggs

-- Then add the melted butter and slowly mix in.
+- Then slowly pour in the melted butter and gently mix in.

 - Heat a pan over medium-low heat and add ⅓ cup batter.
 Cook pancake 2-3 minutes on first side, until edges look slightly dry and bubbles begin to form on top.
 Flip the pancake and cook another 1-2 minutes.

 - Serve with maple syrup, some fresh fruit or whatever you fancy!